The First-Time Borrower's Guide To Installment Loan Terminology

 Adverse Action Notice

 This is a notice to tell someone their loan application was denied.
-It could be a letter or electronic message.
+It could be a letter or an electronic message.

 Automated Clearing House (ACH)